2sic/2sxc-docs/2sxc Docs Generator/net-code/dynamic-code/object-dnn.md

 ```

 ## How it works
-There's not much to explain here, we're just providing the standard DNN objects to the template.
+There's not much to explain here, we're just providing the standard Dnn objects to the template.

 ## The Main Properties of the @Dnn Object